Create and manage Load Balancer

 Connection Idle Timeout is the duration to maintain the connection with Load Balancers.
 After the duration, the connection closes forcedly and disconnect.
 If you need an application that supports long transactions, you can control the option and set up the connection duration.
 The default is 60 seconds, and it can be set between 60 to 3,600 seconds.

-The following describes how to set up Connection Idle Timeout.
+To set up Connection Idle Timeout:

 2. Click the Load Balance to set up.